gjurgensen/gjurgensen.github.io/Coq Equality/_posts/2021-08-03-inversion.md

    before realizing my mistake.

    In fact, the two are quite similar in their goal. `destruct` is the classic means of case analysis.
-When one invokes `destruct x`, the proof branches into n proof goals, for the n constructors of the inductive type `x`.
+When one invokes `destruct x`, the proof branches into $n$ proof goals, for the $n$ constructors of the inductive type `x`.

    Let's take a look at what a proof using `destruct` looks like under the hood.